OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 ## Configure a Listening Tentacle (recommended)

 To complete the installation we need to configure communication between the Octopus Server and the Tentacle.
+Listening Tentacles are recommended, but you can learn about the difference between Listening Tentacles and Polling Tentacles on the [Tentacle communication](/docs/infrastructure/windows-targets/tentacle-communication.md) page.

-This is done on both the server where you installed Tentacle and the central Octopus Deploy server.
+You install a Listening Tentacle on both the server where you installed Tentacle and the central Octopus Deploy server.
 We'll start with the Octopus Server and come back to the Tentacle.

 1. In the **Octopus Web Portal**, navigate to the **Infrastructure** tab, select **Deployment Targets** and click **ADD DEPLOYMENT TARGET**.
 1. Select **Listening Tentacle**.